anshvnm/Team4/Projects/P1/README.md

   The Pacman class represents a pacman in the game.
 It has fields like name, location, map, and shift that reprsents the pacman's name, its current location, the game's map, and movement respectively.
 Below are the methods of the Pacman class.

-  - get_valid_moves(): Returns an ArrayList of valid moves that PacMan can make, given its current position on the map, without moving out of bounds or running into a wall.
+  - get_valid_moves: Returns an ArrayList of valid moves that PacMan can make, given its current position on the map, without moving out of bounds or running into a wall.
   - is_ghost_in_range: Returns true if there is a ghost 1 space away from pacman in the directions UP, DOWN, LEFT & RIGHT.
 False, otherwise.
     (Diagonal    directions are not considered)